Xert Full Glossary with Description

 Target MPA based intervals can be used for both high intensity efforts (where MPA declines) and recovery intervals (where MPA rises), where the target power is above and below TP, respectively.

-Xert Mobile’s Workout Player and Xert Player for Connect IQ support the ability to manage fatigue in order to ensure the Target MPA is reached during workouts.
-Calculations are based upon whether the interval has a declining or rising MPA value.
-For example, if an interval has a declining MPA to a given Target MPA level, the players will speed up interval time if the athlete maintains a power above the target power and will slow down interval time if the athlete maintains a power below the target power for the interval.
-Conversely, during rising MPA intervals, interval time will speed up if that athlete maintains a power below the target power and will slow down the timer if the athlete maintains a power above the target power.
+Conversely, during rising MPA intervals, interval time will speed up or increase the target power if that athlete maintains a power below the target power and will slow down the timer or decrease the target power if the athlete maintains a power above the target power.
 These dynamically managed fatigue intervals help ensure that the athlete achieves the goals as determined by the workout design.

 • Threshold Power

-Also used as an acronym TP in Xert and sometimes described using the more colloquial term FTP, Threshold Power is a Fitness Signature parameter that represents the highest power that can be sustained without accumulating short-term fatigue.
+Threshold Power, also used as an acronym TP in Xert and sometimes described using the more colloquial term FTP, Threshold Power is a parameter of your Fitness Signature that represents the highest power that can be sustained without accumulating short-term fatigue – e.g. without MPA decreasing.
 Threshold Power can generally be sustained for just under an hour by most athletes, assuming that the discomfort generated is tolerable by the athlete over the entire period.

 Worthy of note is that Threshold Power is affected by work performed, with work performed at higher intensities having greater affect.
 This must be true otherwise it could be sustainable at any time, even after an hour of high intensity effort.